-Implement content policy compliance for Kling AI.
-Use when ensuring generated content meets guidelines or filtering inappropriate prompts.
+Implement content policy compliance for Kling AI prompts and outputs.
+Use when filtering user prompts or handling moderation.
 Trigger with phrases like 'klingai content policy', 'kling ai moderation', 'safe video generation', 'klingai content filter'.

 Does it follow best practices?